Terese Marie Mailhot: Career

 Mailhot was a columnist at Indian Country Today and was Saturday Editor at The Rumpus.
 She taught English and composition at Dona Ana Community College in Las Cruces, New Mexico.

 In 2017, Mailhot became a post-doctoral fellow at the English Department at Purdue University, where she works with the Native American Educational and Cultural Center.
-Roxane Gay is a colleague there.
 Mailhot is also a professor at the Institute of American Indian Arts.

 In 2018, Mailhot released her debut book, Heart Berries: A Memoir.
 Heart Berries deals with sexual abuse, trauma, violence, substance abuse, going hungry, being poor, and neglect.
 Mailhot has said she sees her journey as being one that reflects intergenerational trauma and genocide.
 She uses the term "Indian sick" to describe the idea of cleansing the heart and mind in a spiritual process, which is how her community often processes these experiences.
 The title Heart Berries comes from a story about the healer O'dimin, the Heart Berry Boy, that an Ojibwe friend who is a language teacher told her.
 The book received overwhelmingly positive reviews in both popular and specialist sources.
 In March 2018, actress Emma Watson chose Mailhot's book as one of the monthly selections for her book club on Goodreads.
 Heart Berries is a New York Times bestseller.

 Mailhot began writing her memoir while she was institutionalized in a mental institution.
 Mailhot had committed herself after having a mental breakdown related to dealing with childhood sexual abuse by her father.
 The book consists of many essays that Mailhot wrote during her years as an MFA student.
 Some of the book is written from Mailhot to her then-partner, Casey Gray, using an epistolary approach to reflecting on memories of the past.